 Now the credit unions’ superpower, cooperation, comes to the rescue.
 Credit Union Times says, “Credit unions can compete with big bank/fintech alliances in developing innovative products by collaborating with other credit union organizations to find, foster, and showcase, potential financial technology partners and solutions.”

 That’s where a CUSO comes in.
 A credit union looking to expand its fintech capabilities can turn to a CUSO as a source of expertise and collaboration partners to share the expense.
 Working with CUSO partners in fintech development has several advantages for credit unions over working directly with a fintech startup:

 - The clever solutions that fintech startups create may not address the real-world financial challenges of members.

 - As a partner, the CUSO has a say in the development roadmap.
 That ensures future fintech products continue to serve the credit union community.

 - Popular fintech start-up companies can get acquired by large financial institutions, leaving the credit union scrambling to find a new partner.

 Closing the technology gap is a strategic imperative for credit unions.

 Teaming up to innovate member-focused fintech through a CUSO is the smart play.

 We want to work with you!

-> Mortgage Markets CUSO operates for the benefit of credit unions and credit union members.
-Interested in learning more about becoming a Mortgage Markets CUSO partner?
+Mortgage Markets CUSO, LLC operates for the benefit of credit unions and credit union members.
+Interested in learning more about becoming a Mortgage Markets CUSO, LLC partner?